Waigo01/math_utils_lib/README.md

 - Parsing and evaluating calculations with matrices, vectors and scalars.
 - A recursive parsing implementation allowing for calculations withing matrices and vectors.
 - An inbuilt equation solver for solving linear and non-linear systems of equations, accessible through a custom "function".
-- An evaluator based on combinatorics for combining multiple results from equations or sqrt with other operations.
+- An evaluator based on combinatorics for combining multiple results from equations or sqrts with other operations.
+- Assigning values to variables and defining custom functions.
+- Custom functions with side effects.
+- Boolean operators (==, <, >, etc.).
+- Conditional statements.
 - Inbuilt quality of life functions for exporting results to latex.

 ## Crate features